 Cocaine is a strong central nervous system stimulant that interferes with the reabsorption process of dopamine, a chemical messenger associated with pleasure and movement.
 The build-up of dopamine causes continuous stimulation of receiving neurons, which is associated with the euphoria commonly reported by cocaine abusers.

 Effects resemble those of amphetamines with a shorter duration.
 The person feel euphoric, energetic, alert; has a rapid heart beat and breathing, dilated pupils, sweating, pallor, and decreased appetite.
-Large doses can cause sever agitation, paranoid thinking, erratic or violent behaviour, tremors, uncoordination, twitching, hallucinations, headache, pain or pressure in the chest, nausea, blurred vision, fever, muscle spasms, convulsions and death.
+Large doses can cause sever agitation, paranoid thinking, erratic or violent behaviour, tremors, incoordination, twitching, hallucinations, headache, pain or pressure in the chest, nausea, blurred vision, fever, muscle spasms, convulsions and death.
 Impurities in street cocaine may produce a fatal allergic reaction.
 People may experience depression, extreme tiredness, and a stuffy nose as a “hangover” from cocaine.
 The use of “crack” produces immediate and very intense effects.

 High-dose, chronic users, who alternate cocaine “binges” with crashes (periods of abstinence) may show mood swings, restlessness, extreme excitability, restlessness, sleep disorders, suspiciousness, hallucinations and delusions, eating disorders, weight loss, constipation and impotence.
-Characteristic signs of chronic cocaine sniffing are stuffness and runny nose, chapped nostrils, perforation of nasal septum.
+Characteristic signs of chronic cocaine sniffing are stuffiness and runny nose, chapped nostrils, perforation of nasal septum.
 Cocaine abuse is also associated with cardiac arrhythmias, myocardial infarctions, strokes, seizures and sudden deaths.
 People who inject cocaine are at risk for HIV and hepatitis.

 Heavy use of cocaine by pregnant women is associated with reduced fetal weight and an increased risk of miscarriage, stillbirth, premature birth, and malformation.
 Newborns exposed to cocaine in the uterus may also experience abnormal sleep patterns, poor feeding, and irritability for several days or weeks after birth.